gwiam/awt_atoyom/porting_scripts.md

         - set contact_monitor to true
         - set max_contacts_reported to a value greater than 0
         - connect the body_entered signal
+    - references can be drag'n'dropped into a file from the scene view
+        - to automatically add the @onready press and hold CTRL

 # personal nodes